riddhi-jain/DSAready/README.md

 Step-5 - Congratualtions 🎉 (thanks for your contribution 👍😃 )

-Looking forward for your PR 🙃
+Looking forward to your PR 🙃